-What is an Auto Lease?
+What Is An Auto Lease?

-The process of auto leasing is actually very straightforward.
 A lease enables drivers to access a new vehicle for a set amount of time.
 The driver and dealer agree on a monthly fee which is paid for over the borrowing period.
 Unlike other arrangements, leases don’t need approval for a vehicle loan.
 They also don’t need as large of an upfront downpayment.

 The lease arrangement does require a small down payment.
 From there, the only investment is in the monthly payments.
 This cost encompasses the fee to use the vehicle, any tax and interest, as well as overall depreciation of the car’s value.